 The Japanese armor as we know it now evolved from earlier versions consisting of massive metal plates between the 10th and 11th centuries.
 However, it did not complete its evolution until the 12th through the 15th centuries.
 Samurai still rode horses and used bows as their primary weapons during the start of this time period, which we can refer to as the "Middle Ages."

-The structure of the original samurai armor has not changed much over the centuries.
-The traditional construction required hundreds of tiny iron or leather plates to be knotted together with silk or hide strips.
-Such construction was later simplified by using larger, riveted plates or silk-tied plates as for the ancient armors.
-Iron was often covered in lacquer to avoid rust, and this usage remained unchanged for six hundred years.
+The basic design of the authentic samurai armor has not changed significantly throughout time.
+Hundreds of tiny iron or leather plates had to be tied together using silk or hide strips in the traditional construction method.
+Later, by employing larger, riveted plates or silk-tied plates like for the old armors, such construction was made simpler.
+Lacquer was frequently applied to iron to prevent corrosion, and this practice persisted for 600 years.

-It is during the Edo period (1616-1868) that Japanese armor becomes a true work of art.
-The relaxed climate of political stability led the armor to become an important status symbol, and no longer means of defense.
-For this reason, the blacksmiths’ skills shifted towards the aesthetic features, rather than towards the functional ones.
-Starting from the middle of the 18th century, the splendor of the lacquers and the colorful ligatures, the use of golden chiseled hems and ornamentations all over the armor, and the constant research for unusual adornments became the very characteristics of the armors from this period.
+The Edo era (1615–1868) is when Japanese armor truly develops into a piece of art.
+The relaxed atmosphere of political stability caused the armor to stop serving as a tool of defense and instead become a significant status symbol.
+Because of this, the armoprers' expertise evolved away from useful elements and toward aesthetic ones.
+Beginning in the middle of the 18th century, the magnificence of the lacquers and the vibrant ligatures, the employment of golden chiseled edges and ornamentations throughout the armor, and the persistent search for uncommon adornments were the very hallmarks of the armors from this era.

-The samurai suits of armor for sale are listed above.
-Select a thumbnail to access description and image gallery.
+The samurai suits of armor available for sale are listed above.
+To access the description and image gallery, click on a thumbnail.